University of South Alabama: Administration

 The university is governed by a board of trustees appointed by and including the governor of Alabama.
 The board appoints a president of the university.
-Since the founding of the university, there have been four presidents.
-Frederick Palmer Whiddon served from 1963 until 1998 and was succeeded by V. Gordon Moulton who served until 2013.
+Frederick Palmer Whiddon served as president from 1963 until 1998 and was succeeded by V. Gordon Moulton who served until 2013.
 John W. Smith, the current executive vice president, served as an interim president until the arrival of Tony G. Waldrop in 2014 and after his retirement in 2021.
-Jo Bonner was appointed as university president on November 10, 2021.
+Jo Bonner was appointed as university president in 2021.